Proper orientations and proper chromatic number

 \begin{coro} Let $G$ be a bipartite planar graph.
 Then $\Vec{\chi}(G) \le 5$. \end{coro}

-There is a folklore conjecture that the proper chromatic number is bounded on the class of all planar graphs, but no finite upper bound was ever established.
-By extending the method used in the proof of Theorem \ref{th:main3}, we confirm the conjecture by obtaining the following upper bounds for planar graphs.
+There is a folklore conjecture that the proper orientation number is bounded on the class of all planar graphs, but no finite upper bound was ever established.
+By extending the method used in the proof of Theorem \ref{th:main3}, we confirm the conjecture by obtaining the following upper bound for planar graphs.

 \begin{theo} Let $G$ be a planar graph.
 Then $\Vec{\chi}(G) \le 14$. \end{theo}

 In the proof of the upper bound we use the fact that planar graphs are 4-colorable (the Four-Color Theorem \cite{AH89,RSST97}).
 Let us remark that even without this result we are able to obtain a (slightly weaker) upper bound by using the simpler fact that planar graphs are 5-colorable.